abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 wpautop:
   - -break
 categories:
-  - technology
+  - Technology
 ---
 This is a story about how I experimented with using an iPad Air 2 to write code, what worked and what didn't, and where I ended up.

-If you just want to skip to the end and find out if I'm still doing this, well, I'm not.
-Despite the iPad being incredibly light and a nice tablet, iOS was too limiting for me.
-Still, I was determined to make it work.
-I only gave it up because my hands ached after using tiny Bluetooth keyboards for a few weeks!

-It was a great experiment, though, because it led me toward a better setup: a Samsung Chromebook Plus and a remote development environment hosted on Google Cloud Platform.
-Coming soon: *Can You Write Code on a Chromebook?*.

 ## Why?

 Why did I head down this ludicrous path?

 That's a long story.
-You can read it at [My Ideal Software Development Environment](ideal.html).
+You can read it at [My Ideal Software Development Environment](/tech/my-ideal-software-development-environment/).

 ## The Experiment: an iPad Air 2